joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-03-tower-watchers.md

 The problem doesn't mention a radius for the planet, but does say that it's spherical.

 The answer will depend on the ratio of the initial height $h_0$ to the radius of the planet $R$.
-If the planet is say, $1\text{ m}$ in radius, then there may not be any height where the second guard can see the first guard on the ground.
+If the planet is say, $1\text{ m}$ in radius, then there may not be any height where the friend in the tower can see the friend on the ground.

 ## Minimal radius for the planet